rledford/mongoqs/README.md

 ### Reserved Keys

-When creating a QField for a processor to use, the following keys can not be used for the field name as they would conflict with the following built-in keys.
+When creating a QField for a processor to use, some values can not be used for the field name as they would conflict with the following built-in keys.

 | Word | Description                                                                                         |
 | ---- | --------------------------------------------------------------------------------------------------- |